fosterrath-mila/ift6759/faq.md

 ```
 source ~/ift6759-env/bin/activate
 ```

+Remember that if you create your virtual environment within your home directory (or in your team's shared directory), you will be able to access it on both login and compute nodes.

-If you want to create your virtual environment on the compute node directly to improve performance, you should create it in the directory specified by ``$SLURM_TMPDIR`` inside your batch script:
+If you want to create your virtual environment on the compute node's local disk directly to improve performance, you should create it in the ``$SLURM_TMPDIR`` directory from your job's script:
 ```
 #!/bin/bash
 #SBATCH --account=guestXXX